drivendataorg/zamba/docs/docs/models.md

 <!-- TODO: add link to yaml file><!-->

-By default, an efficient object detection model called [Megadetector](#megadetectorliteyolox) is run on all frames to determine which are the most likely to contain an animal.
+By default, an efficient object detection model called [MegadetectorLite](#megadetectorlite) is run on all frames to determine which are the most likely to contain an animal.
 Then `time_distributed` is run on only the 16 frames with the highest predicted probability of detection.
 By default, videos are resized to 240x426 pixels.

 The full default video loading configuration is:
 ```yaml